-This SAP describes the sampling and analysis activities to be performed in conjunction with meteorological and air quality monitoring at the Roca Honda permit area.
-The objectives of the proposed monitoring activities are to characterize and establish baseline ambient air quality conditions and background radiological conditions at the Roca Honda permit area in advance of mining, and to supplement existing historical meteorological data.
-The instrumentation described in the following sections was installed in late 2007 and the data has been and continues to be collected in accordance with the procedures described below.
+This SAP describes the sampling and analysis activities to be performed to obtain the necessary meteorological and air quality monitoring at the Roca Honda permit area.
+The objectives of the proposed monitoring activities are to characterize and establish baseline meteorological conditions including parameters such as temperature, precipitation, wind speed, as well as ambient air quality conditions and background radiological conditions at the Roca Honda permit area in advance of mining, and to supplement existing historical meteorological data.
+The instrumentation described in the following sections was installed in late 2007 (meteorological staton) and spring 2008 (air quality station) and the data has been and continues to be collected in accordance with the procedures described below.
 Additional air quality sampling is planned to further establish background conditions.
 The sampling results will be reported in the updated Baseline Data Summary submitted with the Mine Permit Application.